As Ukraine�s Kursk Incursion Rages for a Third Month, What Is Happening on the Ground

 current situation in the region:Military developmentsThe Kursk region remains one of the primary battlegrounds in the ongoing conflict

-retaken.The village of Lebedevka in the Sudzhansky district, Kursk region.vk.com/sudgaonlineAmong the latest recaptured settlements in the
+had been retaken.The village of Lebedevka in the Sudzhansky district, Kursk region.vk.com/sudgaonlineAmong the latest recaptured settlements

-the Institute for the Study of War (ISW), after two months of fighting in the Kursk region, Ukraine still controlled most of the territory
+-based think tank, the Institute for the Study of War (ISW), after two months of fighting in the Kursk region, Ukraine still controlled most

 13.Ukrainian President Volodymyr Zelensky said Saturday that Moscow had attempted to push back Ukrainian positions in Kursk but that Kyiv